MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-azure-307.md

 ![final product -start](images/AzureLabs-Lab7-0.png)

-In this course, you will learn how to add Machine Learning (ML) capabilities to a mixed reality application using Azure Machine Learning Studio.
+In this course, you will learn how to add Machine Learning (ML) capabilities to a mixed reality application using Azure Machine Learning Studio (classic).

-*Azure Machine Learning Studio* is a Microsoft service, which provides developers with a large number of machine learning algorithms, which can help with data input, output, preparation, and visualization.
+*Azure Machine Learning Studio (classic)* is a Microsoft service, which provides developers with a large number of machine learning algorithms, which can help with data input, output, preparation, and visualization.
 From these components, it is then possible to develop a predictive analytics experiment, iterate on it, and use it to train your model.
 Following training, you can make your model operational within the Azure cloud, so that it can then score new data.
-For more information, visit the [Azure Machine Learning Studio page](https://azure.microsoft.com/services/machine-learning-studio/).
+For more information, visit the [Azure Machine Learning Studio (classic) page](https://azure.microsoft.com/services/machine-learning-studio/).

 Having completed this course, you will have a mixed reality immersive headset application, and will have learned how do the following:

-1. Provide a table of sales data to the *Azure Machine Learning Studio* portal, and        design an algorithm to predict future sales of popular items.
+1. Provide a table of sales data to the *Azure Machine Learning Studio (classic)* portal, and design an algorithm to predict future sales of popular items.
 2. Create a **Unity Project**, which can receive and interpret prediction data from the ML service.
 3. Display the predication data visually within the **Unity Project**, through providing the most popular sales items, on a shelf.